US stock market holds steady ahead of a Federal Reserve decision on interest rates

 “Cutting through the noise of the swings in imports, the economy is still chugging along, but it is showing signs of sputtering,” said Brian Jacobsen, chief economist at Annex Wealth Management.

 It reinforces the dilemma facing the Fed as officials prepare to vote on what to do with interest rates.
-They could lower rates, which would give the boost to the economy.
+They could lower rates, which would give a boost to the economy.
 That's what President Donald Trump has been angrily calling for.
-But lower rates could also give inflation more fuel when Trump's tariffs may be set to increase prices for U.S. households on their own.
+But lower rates could also give inflation more fuel when Trump's tariffs may be set to increase prices for U.S. households.

 The yield on the two-year U.S. Treasury note rose to 3.90% from 3.86% late Tuesday.
 It tends to closely follow expectations for what the Fed will do with its overnight interest rate.